Timothée Chalamet stuns fans at viral look-alike event with surprise appearance

 Help us keep bring these critical stories to light.
 Your support makes all the difference.

-Timotheé Chalamet sent fans into a frenzy when he unexpectedly showed up at a look-alike contest in New York City.
+Timotheé Chalamet sent fans into a frenzy when he unexpectedly showed up at a look-alike contest in New York City on Sunday (October 27).

 In footage of the moment shared on X, the Call Me By Your Name star, 28, can be seen walking up to a few of the contestants to take a photo, causing the entire crowd to erupt into excited shrieks.

-The Sunday event, which was held just in time for Halloween, reportedly saw more than 2,000 attendees gather at Washington Square Park to watch approximately 30 people dressed in their best Chalamet attire compete for a $50 cash prize.
-Some even dressed in costume as some of Chalamet’s most iconic movie characters, including Bob Dylan and Willy Wonka.
+The event, which was held just in time for Halloween, saw more than 2,000 attendees gather at Washington Square Park to watch approximately 30 people dressed in their best Chalamet attire compete for a $50 cash prize.
+Some even dressed in costume as some of Chalamet’s most iconic movie characters like Willy Wonka.

 Miles Mitchell, who was dressed like Chalamet’s titular chocolatier from the 2023 movie musical Wonka, was ultimately crowned the winner.

-The popular event, hosted by YouTuber Anthony Po, was later moved to Mercer Park after law enforcement intervened.
+The contest, hosted by YouTuber Anthony Po, was later moved to Mercer Park after law enforcement intervened and dispersed the gathering.

-Speaking to The Independent, Po shared that he received a $500 fine from the authorities because he didn’t have the proper permit to host an event that large at the Lower Manhattan park.
+Speaking to The Independent at the scene, Po shared that he received a $500 fine from the authorities because he didn’t have the proper permit to host an event that large at the Lower Manhattan park.

-“That’s the price of culture,” he said, adding that he put more money into hosting the event than the cost of the fine.
+A police spokesperson told NBC New York that at least one person was detained and issued summonses.

 Earlier this week, mysterious posters popped up around the city calling for Chalamet dopplegängers to convene at the Washington Square Park arch on Sunday.